steinamit/Image-Processing-Exploring-Sobel-and-Edge-Kernels-in-OpenCV/README.md

 The goal is to get a hands-on understanding of how kernels work, without relying on prebuilt models or advanced libraries.

-This is a Jupyter notebook provided as part of DL course, intended for running, practicing, and applying the theoretical concepts in a practical way.
+This notebook (including the code) was provided as part of a course exercise and used to practice and apply theoretical concepts in a practical way.